Kia Tasman review and buyer’s guide

 There is a good argument to be had, mostly among anorak motoring journalists, that the 194kW 3.0-litre V6 diesel sold in South Korea, which is Euro6 rated, could be introduced as a premium powertrain option to go up against the macho Amarok and Ranger V6.

 But this idea is fanciful.
 The company is moving away from bigger, thirstier engines.
 The Tasman line-up with the 2.2 will be (for now anyway) the only powerplant for Australia - and that’s a good thing.
-It means a simpler range, most parts availability and it’ll be an economical choice for consumers.
+It means a simpler range, good parts availability and it’ll be an economical choice for farmers, tradies, families and fleets.

 TOWING

-The Kia Tasman has been confirmed for Australia as offering a 3.5 tonnes of maximum braked towing capacity.
+The Kia Tasman is offering a 3.5 tonnes of maximum braked towing capacity and a maximum towball download limit of 350kg.

-Ultimately, the Tasman is a similar sized vehicle to the Ranger and Triton, so it will weighing in at about two tonnes, give or take.
+Ultimately, the Tasman is a similar sized vehicle to the Ranger and Triton, weighing 2237kg in top-spec X-Pro.

 Towing anything heavier than the Tasman is getting towards being unsafe.
 But it remains to be seen if it can restrain that 2.5-3.5 tonne towing assignment with the brakes, its own kerb weight (which is yet unconfirmed) and with the powertrain.

-We also don’t know how effective the powertrain will be at those hard towing assignments in situations like 35-degree days, up long steep hills, overtaking, and simply dredging through city traffic in said heat.
+You can expect the powertrain will be good enough at those hard towing assignments in situations like 35-degree days, up long steep hills, overtaking, and simply dredging through city traffic in said heat.

 What’s interesting is that Kia Australia says its so-called ‘driver assist’ features like lane-keeping and blindspot collision warning have been: